Patuakhali District: Demographics

-According to the 2011 Bangladesh census, the district had a population of 1,535,854, of which 753,441 were males and 782,413 females.
-Rural population was 1,333,972 (86.86%) while urban population was 201,882 (13.14%).
-The literacy rate is 54.1% for 7 years and above: 56.2% for males and 52.0% for females.
+According to the 2022 Census of Bangladesh, Patuakhali District had 424,743 households and a population of 1,727,254 with an average 4.01 people per household.
+Among the population, 327,724 (18.97%) inhabitants were under 10 years of age.
+The population density was 719 people per km2.
+Patuakhali District had a literacy rate (age 7 and over) of 76.70%, compared to the national average of 74.80%, and a sex ratio of 1048 females per 1000 males.
+Approximately, 18.62% of the population lived in urban areas.
+The ethnic population was 1,114.

 Religion

-The district is overwhelmingly Muslim.
-Similar to other districts in the Barisal division, the minority Hindu and Christian populations have seen a decline in absolute numbers in the 2001-2011 period.
+The district is overwhelmingly Muslim with a small minority of Hindus.
+There is also a dwindling community of Rakhine Buddhists settled in Kalapara Upazila.
+Similar to other districts in the Barisal division, the minority Hindu, Buddhist and Christian populations have seen a decline in absolute numbers in the 2001-2011 period.
 The district has 4765 mosques, 422 temples, and 13 churches.

 Patuakhali city

 The city of Patuakhali is situated beside two local rivers: Laukathi River and Lohalia River.
 During high tides some of the regions of Patuakhali get flooded.
 The Bay of Bengal is not far from the region.

 At the entrance of the city there is a bridge that connects Barisal (the divisional city) with Patuakhali and Kuakata Beach.

 As Patuakhali is a coastal area, it is affected almost every year by natural disasters like cyclones, floods and tornadoes.
 To help the disaster-affected people, many NGO's are active in the area.
 They play a vital role in developing the life style of poor people.

 Bura Ghuranga river view from the bank of Bura Ghuranga river in beside the Gazi Bhari, East Auliapur, Ronghopaldi, Arojbegi, Dhasmina.